aalexlu/content/ACurrent/Development and Globalization/1 Introduction to Development and Globalization.md

 - The framework’s unit of analysis is the individual (or maybe household)
 	- Might be comfortable for economic theorist
 	- But how does this work for a political scientist?
 Political economist?
 Sociologist?
-- What if freedoms conflict??
-Between households?
-Ethnic groups?
+- The problem of conficting freedoms
 	- Example: US COVID, mask wearing/vaccines
 	1. Often times, short term vs. long term
 	2. Different groups of people (who benefits)